Skip to main content

 • High account minimums

 Direct indexing may not be for you.
-The cons may outweigh the pros.
-It’s a personal, long-term decision not to be taken lightly.
+The cons may outweigh the pros, and it’s a personal, long-term decision not to be taken lightly.

-The best of direct indexing comes when you have a helping hand, whether from your investment advisor or from your tax consultant.
-It tends to benefit the tax-sensitive investor with a portfolio north of $100,000 and other income streams needing to be offset with investment losses.
-All the better if that investor has specific ESG goals, such as climate change or fair corporate governance.
+The best of direct indexing comes when you have a helping hand – whether from your investment advisor or your tax consultant.
+It tends to benefit the tax-sensitive investor with a sizeable taxable portfolio, a high marginal tax rate (since the tax-loss harvesting alpha scales directly with your tax bracket), and other income streams that can absorb investment losses.
+All the better if that investor also has specific values-based preferences – ESG, climate, fossil-fuel exclusions, fair governance, or simply wanting to avoid a particular sector or stock.

 Other FAQs